TahmidSadat02/Pizza_Website/README.md

-# 🍕 Pizza Delivery Website
+# 🍕 PizzaBurg Website

 A modern, responsive pizza delivery website built with PHP, MySQL, and Bootstrap.
-Features a beautiful dark theme with gold accents and complete order management system.
+Features a beautiful GoMeal-inspired design with orange/yellow gradients and complete order management system.

 ## 🌟 Features